MicrosoftDocs/visualstudio-docs/docs/test/create-unit-tests-menu.md

 ## Using third-party unit test frameworks

 With Visual Studio, you can easily have unit tests created for you using any test framework.
-To install add other test frameworks:
+To install other test frameworks:

 1. Choose **Tools** > **Extensions and Updates**.
 2. Expand **Online** > **Visual Studio Marketplace** > **Tools**, and then choose **Testing**.